SirBugs/Qiyana/README.md

-	 [DOT] If site keeps replying with 404/home source, Use -U y This grap NonDuplicated length [DOT] To use the filters options run -F length-10 (or) -F lines-10 (or) 0F word-successful [DOT] If you wanna use proxies, Make sure you are using (-p) and (-pp) together [DOT] For submitting headers, Enter them in .txt file separated by new line\n
+	 [DOT] If site keeps replying with 404/home source, Use -U y This grap NonDuplicated length [DOT] To use the filters options run -F length-10 (or) -F lines-10 (or) 0F word-successful [DOT] If you wanna use proxies, Make sure you are using (-p) and (-pp) together [DOT] For submitting headers, Enter them in .txt file separated by new line [DOT] to report your rzlts on telegram/discord use report switch -r telegram@<ChatID> / discord@<Webhook> \n

 	 [INF] We all love the president @AbdelfattahElsisi cuz we are egyptians [INF] Go find more projects/tools on GITHUB@SirBugs